bird-house/birdhouse-workshop/docs/source/pywps/installation.rst

     </ows:Exception>
   </ows:ExceptionReport>

-The good thing ... the service is talking to you :)
+The good thing ... the service is running and talking to you :)

 Test PyWPS
 ----------

 Test the WPS service itself using a GetCapabilities request;
-insert this address in your browser: http://127.0.0.1:5000/wps?SERVICE=WPS&REQUEST=GetCapabilities
+insert this address in your browser:

+http://127.0.0.1:5000/wps?SERVICE=WPS&REQUEST=GetCapabilities

 In the GetCapabilities XML document notice the following: